The Mode of Computing: Implications for Church Thesis

-However, the notion ``powerful machine'' is problematic in several senses, starting with the fact that different machines or algorithmic formalisms can be more powerful or weaker than others in particular aspects, even though all of them may compute the full set of computable functions.
-For instance, algorithmic computing assumes a fundamental trade-off between the expressive power of representations and their tractability, or the possibility of perform a computation with finite time and memory resources.
+Next, we address the sense in which the TM can be the most ``powerful machine''.
+This is a complicated notion in several respects, starting with the fact that different machines or formalisms can be more powerful or weaker than others in particular aspects, even though all of them may compute the full set of computable functions.
+For instance the TM is better than the von Neumann architecture to study the general properties of computing machines, but the von Neumann architecture is better to implement practical computations, despite that both of these formalisms compute the same set of functions.
+Also, all models of computing assume particular trade-offs; for instance, algorithmic computing assumes a fundamental trade-off between the expressive power of representations and their tractability, or the possibility of perform a computation with finite time and memory resources.
 This trade-off is explicit in Chomsky's hierarchy of formal languages that includes, from bottom to top, the regular languages, the context free languages, the context sensitive languages and the languages without restrictions of any sort \citep{Hopcroft}.
 Regular languages have a concrete character and can be computed very efficiently but can express only very limited abstractions while the languages in the other extreme can express very deep abstractions but the computational cost can be very high and cannot be afforded always.
-The algorithmic mode also assumes the \emph{The Knowledge Representation Trade-Off} that states that concrete representations can be computed efficiently but have expressivity restrictions and that abstract representations can very expressive but cannot be computed effectively \citep{Levesque-brachman, Levesque}.
+The algorithmic mode also assumes the \emph{The Knowledge Representation Trade-Off} that states that concrete representations can be computed efficiently but have expressiveness restrictions and that abstract representations can very expressive but cannot be computed effectively \citep{Levesque-brachman, Levesque}.
 For instance, the consequences of the knowledge expressed in propositional logic can be found very easily but if the full expressive power of predicate logic is required the computational cost may be too high and computations may be unfeasible.
-Another example is ANNs that can express and process distributed representations very efficiently but cannot express syntactic structure and cannot store information such as standard memories.
+Another example is ANNs that can simulate distributed representations very efficiently but cannot express syntactic structure and cannot store declarative information.